 by Connie Oswald Stofko

-You can generally harvest garlic in mid- or late-July.
+You can generally harvest garlic in mid- or late-July in Western New York.
 The foliage starts to die back, which is an indication that the garlic is ready.

 Once your garlic is harvested, you’ll have an empty spot in your garden until October, the recommended time to plant garlic.